DTU-Teaching/Industrial-IoT-For-Digitization-Of-Electronic-Assets-2024/Module 0/setup.md

 conda deactivate
 ```

 Using different environments you can have different development setups each independently using different versions of packages or python.
-Further can the creation of environments be made reproduceable making shure other developers can easily setup the enviroment to run a program.
+Further can the creation of environments be made reproducible making sure other developers can easily setup the environment to run a program.

 ### Install Python packages
-Using the previously created environment install the packages specified in the requierements.txt in the root folder of this repository.
+Using the previously created environment install the packages specified in the requirements.txt in the root folder of this repository.

 ```
 pip install -r requirements.txt